A Special “Thank you” to The William Morris Gallery, Walthamstow

 At all other times this is probably the quickest and cheapest way the get around.
 This excellent level access tube map shows all of the underground stations with step free access.
 There are a lot more step-free stations than I had expected and even if the one you want isn’t accessible there is usually at least one step-free station somewhere in easy walking distance.

-How are museums working to welcome and include babies and very young children?
+How do museums welcome and include babies?

 Manchester Museums and The Museum of London are leading the way in making museums and cultural spaces inclusive towards babies and the under 5s.
 Here is an excellent report compiled by the Museum of London exploring how babies respond to a museum setting, why it is beneficial for very young children and how other museums could improve their offer.